wp-plugins/synved-shortcodes/readme.txt

 == Screenshots ==

-1. An example of creating tabs with the shortcodes
+1. An example of creating tabs with the shortcodes and the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)
-2. An example of creating sections with the shortcodes
+2. An example of creating sections with the shortcodes and the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)
-3. An example of creating message boxes with the shortcodes
+3. An example of creating message boxes with the shortcodes and the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)
 4. An example of a user link shortcode customized as an author card or "vcard"
 5. Same as the above but using the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)
 6. How the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/ "Transform the look of many elements in the Shortcodes plugin!") will transform the look of the shortcodes